-Students partner with Audobon Primary Care Services to identify patients of all ages that were unable to attain regularly scheduled, important vaccines during the pandemic.
-Outreach and appointment scheduling, as well as counseling and regular discussion with patients helps encourage patients to reconnect with their phyicians and attend important well-child visits and regularly scheduled annual physicals.
+Students partner with Audubon Primary Care Services to identify patients of all ages that were unable to attain regularly scheduled, important vaccines during the pandemic.
+Outreach and appointment scheduling, as well as counseling and regular discussion with patients helps encourage patients to reconnect with their physicians and attend important well-child visits and regularly scheduled annual physicals.

 The Medical Mentorship program partners students who are interested in pursuing a career in medicine with Columbia medical students.
 The medical students provide support and advise students as they navigate the medical school application process.

 Reach Out and Read, a national hospital-based pre-literacy program that links reading aloud with giving books to children aged six months to five years during their primary health care visits was established in 1989 at Boston City Hospital.
 Pivotal to the success of Reach Out and Read is the involvement of volunteers who read to children in the waiting rooms.
 Volunteers receive instruction and training in early childhood development, the elements of literacy, and strategies for interactive reading aloud.
 As they read aloud, volunteers simultaneously encourage children to identify pictures and add their own experiences.
 They provide children with an opportunity to re-tell a story by expressing their thoughts through art.